internetarchive/scribe-redux/README.md

         source venv/bin/activate

-### Running in a VM

-Running inside a virtualized environment is strongly encouraged.
-To this end, a Vagrantfile is included.
-Run with

-        vagrant up

 ## Guidelines

-Changes are to be made in folders, one per feature. "dowewantit" contains the skeleton for the feature that consumes our Do We Want It API.
+- Changes are to be made in folders, one per feature. "dowewantit" contains the skeleton for the feature that consumes our Do We Want It API.
+- KV files must be used.
+- The main widget structure that mimics the real Scribe3 application should not be touched, and changes should be self-contained to new widgets.